uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 ## Round 1: from 7 to 12 games/sec
-The performance book [^1] starts by describing the importance of understanding how memory allocation and the GC work in .NET.
+The performance book [^1] starts by describing the importance of understanding how memory allocation and the garbage collector (GC) [^3] work in .NET.
 Therefore I started this round by looking at allocations.
 The most allocations by size were `(city, distance)` tuples, in the [ClosestResearchStationTo](https://github.com/uozuAho/pandemic_ddd/blob/3a5ff0afafcfaa823098ca3b8792eae0ede5bae6/pandemic.agents/GameEvaluator.cs#L178)